 Turning the page of my newspaper, I looked up into the expectant eyes of a chic, attractive woman well more than a decade my senior.
 “Please,” I said, gesturing toward the empty chair.

 Noticing her wedding ring as she sat, I returned to breakfast and news.
 After getting herself arranged, she cleared her throat.
 I lowered my paper and delivered a polite, noncommittal smile.
 Her eyes narrowed to what I interpreted to be accusatory slits, but she said nothing.
 Thinking I was taking the hint, I made a big deal of returning my attention to the newspaper.

 She pulled a pack of cigarettes and a matchbook from her purse.
 After tapping one out, she dangled it loosely in her fingers.

 I heard a long sigh and peeked over the top of my paper.
 Eyeing me with an implacable gaze, my tablemate struck a match, lit up, and somewhat loudly blew the smoke toward the ceiling.
 With a flourish, she propped her elbow on the table and waved the glowing ember of her cigarette between us.

 Sensing weirdness, I gulped down the last of my coffee.

 “OK.” she said, “I probably shouldn’t.”

-“All I produce is flying logos and animated illustrations.”
+“All I produce is flying logos, animated illustrations, and special effects.”

-That afternoon I handed the matchbook to a horn dog of a coworker at the studio.
+That afternoon at the studio, I handed the matchbook to a horndog of a coworker.